munaai/threat-modelling-ecs-terraform/README.md

 # Threat modelling tool
 This project deploys a containerised application to **AWS ECS Fargate** using **Terraform**, with end-to-end automation via **GitHub Actions**.
+It includes secure networking with an application load balancer, automated SSL certification via ACM, and DNS management through Route 53.
+The goal is to reduce manual steps, ensure consistency across environments, and demonstrate how secure, scalable applications can be delivered efficiently using IaC and CI/CD pipelines.

 ##  Architechture diagram